wesh92/oguri-jingu/README.md

 ### Directory Breakdown

-`/src/` -- Main directory with subdirectories dedicated to tools and other things!
+`asset_extraction/` -- Tools for extracting things like Character Icons, Supporter Card Icons, Textures, etc.

-`/src/asset_extraction` -- Tools for extracting things like Character Icons, Supporter Card Icons, Textures, etc.
+`jp_text_extraction/` -- Tools for extracting Japanese Text (although at this time it isn't _specifically_ limited to extracting JP Text) from the game.
+Has a CLI-based tool for outputting straight to CSVs or to a Postgres Database.

-`/src/data/` -- When you use the `main.py` script in `asset_extraction` it will output your images in this directory.
+`data/` -- When you use the `main.py` script in `asset_extraction` or `jp_text_extraction` it will output your images/CSVs in this directory.

 ### Contributions